Installing a Tile Floor

 3. Stack a piece of cement backer board and tile to determine the new height of the floor.
 Use a jam saw to cut the door jams so that they can accommodate the new tile.

-5. Using a small-toothed trowel, apply mastic to the back of the backer board and lay down the board, aligning it with the chalk line.
-Attach the backer board to the floor with a drill and screws at the pre-marked locations on the board.
-Repeat the process for the next full board, leaving about an eighth of an inch gap between the boards, which have been butted next to each other.
+5. Using a small-toothed trowel, apply mastic to the back of the backer board and lay down the backer board.
+Attach the backer board to the floor using a drill and screws.
+Repeat the process leaving about an eighth of an inch gap between the boards.

 9. Repeat this step, using plastic spacers to maintain consistency in the design.
-Lay all full tiles in the first quadrant.
+Lay all full tiles first.
 Don't worry about cutting tiles to fit yet.
-Move on to the next section.
-Complete all quadrants.
+Move on to the next section of full tiles.
 Use a damp towel to wipe away any mastic that emerges through the spaces.

-10. You are now ready to cut tiles to fit the wall edges.
-Utilize a wet saw or manual tile cutter — both work great, but thicker tile should be cut with a wet saw.
+10. Use a wet saw or manual tile cutter to cut the tile — both methods work great, but thicker tile should be cut with a wet saw.
 Tile nippers are handy for cutting around corners and rounded edges.

 11. When the mastic begins to set, carefully remove the spacers.
 To make cuts for the tiles to fit against the wall, measure the distance from the last full tile to the wall, and then transfer those measurements onto a tile.
 Cut the tile to size.
 Embed the cut tiles next to the wall and continue working across the floor.

 13. It is now time to grout the area.
-Sanded grout is intended for wider grout lines (the space between the tiles) and is appropriate here.
-Nonsanded grout is for smaller grout lines.
+Sanded grout is intended for wider grout lines and unsanded grout is for smaller grout lines.
 The grout color is your choice.
-You can choose a grout that blends the floor and is similar in color to the tile, or you can choose a dramatic grout color that will make the tile design "pop."
+You can choose a grout that blends with the floor and is similar in color to the tile, or you can choose a dramatic grout color that will make the tile design "pop."

-16. Replace the molding or use a miter saw to cut new molding.
+16. Replace the molding or install new molding.
 If the floor level has been raised to obstruct a door, simply remove the door and use a circular saw to cut the door bottom so that it will clear.
 In doorways, install transition strips on the floor and use a nail set to push the nail head below the wood surface.